tamsinrogers/IdentifierSimilarity/README.md

 # IdentifierSimilarity

 IdentifierSimilarity is an extension of _Namesake: A Checker of Lexical Similarity in Identifier Names_.
-In this project, Namesake is used to assess lexical similarity in code and the impact of this similarity on the level of ease developers have debugging code.
+In this project, Namesake is used to "score" identifiers for similarity against each other in order to further assess lexical similarity in code and the impact of this similarity on the level of ease developers have debugging code.

 Namesake is an open-source tool for assessing confusing naming combinations in Python programs.
 Namesake flags confusing identifier naming combinations that are similar in: